NFL Draft mode: The best style tweaks and flops from NFL draft prospects - ExBulletin

 Jackson Smith-Njigba, WR, Ohio State

 Smith-Njigba may be the best wide receiver in this year’s draft, and his outfit may also be the best on the night.
-This photo does not do it justice.
 The Ohio State product walked the red carpet wearing a Hugo Boss suit in a pale pink with a sheer pattern, accessorized with Prada shoes and a Prada belt.
-Her mother wore a beautiful golden evening dress and her father wore a classic and elegant black suit.
+Her mother wore a gorgeous gold cocktail dress and her father wore a classic, elegant black suit.
 As a family, their collective look could have been the biggest W of the evening.

 Will Levis, QB, Kentucky